 1594 entire, written by Bartholomew Corsini, addressed to Stefano Patti, in Venezia, bearing both a very rare Thurn & Taxis P.O.
 "Sh 8" postal rate and a matching "p[er] q[ues]ta da Collog[n]a" endorsement.

-Perhaps the most important letters in this particular collection are 2 entires written by Bartholomew Corsini himself, one dated 1589 and the other 1594, both addressed to a Venetian merchant.
-In total, only 11 entires written by Bartholomew Corsini have been recorded and only 2 are known with postal markings.
-The 1594 entire bears the postal markings of the Thurn and Taxis Post, which was operating from Cologne to Venice and Corsini’s own couriers would have carried it as far as Cologne.
+In total, only 11 entires written by Bartholomew Corsini have been recorded and only two are known with postal markings.
+The 1594 entire bears the postal markings of the Thurn and Taxis Post, which was operating from Cologne to Venice, and the Corsini family’s own couriers, who would have carried it as far as Cologne.

-The postal system created by the sixteenth century merchants certainly appeared to be very efficient.
+There may not have been any official government run system, but the Corsini collection proves that the postal system created by the 16th century merchants certainly appeared to be very efficient.

 Do you own a collection of rare postcards or some postal history which you’d like to be valued?
 If so, get in touch - our experts will happily offer their expertise for free.